A Glam Venetian Affaire

 During our trip, Erin will not only share her love for the country and Venice but also an insight into Italian local culture.

-The trip will also be accompanied by our Co-founder Mar Pages and our photographer Agustina Gonzalez who is Italian.
+The trip will also be accompanied by our Co-founder Mar Pages and our female photographer.
 More about the Solo Female Travelers team here.

 ✔️ 4 Nights in double or shared twin accommodation at Hotel Ai Reali in chosen accommodation